pdxrod/blockchain_explorer/README.md

 Create a 'regtest' folder under the .bitcoin folder - `$HOME/.bitcoin/regtest`

 Start the first instance like this
-`start-bitcoind.sh regtest`
+`start-bitcoind.sh regtest 1`
 and the second like this
 `start-bitcoind.sh regtest 2`

 See https://github.com/bitcoin/bitcoin

-See `startup.txt` for installation on Linux
+See `ubuntu-install.txt` for installation on Linux

 To start Phoenix: